Skip to content

 Who are Kemira’s main competitors?

-Kemira’s two largest public shareholders are Oras Invest and Solidium.
-See monthly updated list of Kemira’s largest shareholders.
+Kemira’s largest shareholder is Oras Invest.
+See the monthly updated list of Kemira’s largest shareholders.

 What is Kemira’s dividend policy?